 The Gimli Film Festival (GFF) will celebrate its 20th anniversary by launching The Manitoba Project, a year-long project focused on engaging Manitoba filmmakers and exploring the province’s history through film.
 GFF’s 20th anniversary coincides with Manitoba’s 150th celebration in 2020 and as such The Manitoba Project will serve to thoughtfully celebrate both milestones.

 As part of this project, GFF would like to recognize that we are situated on Treaty 1 Territory, and that the lands on which we hold our annual festival have been home to the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples for far longer than 150 years, as well as being the homeland of the Métis Nation.
 We hold this special project in the spirit of collaboration and reconciliation with the Indigenous peoples, and we encourage all local Indigenous filmmakers to please participate in this project, helping us to define and reflect on our collective history.

 More details will be rolled out throughout the remainder of 2019 and in 2020.
-For more information on this project please contact us at firstname.lastname@example.org
+For more information or to propose possible retrospective films, please contact us at: firstname.lastname@example.org

 3 // Manitoba Speaks! – Public Outreach Projects

 Manitoba Speaks! is comprised of a diverse series of outreach initiatives aimed at impacting the general public and fostering their appreciation of Manitoba’s history and cinema, as well as providing training and development for emerging and mid-career Manitoba Filmmakers.